Read This First

 Prompt 1: What is the Value of Philosophy?

-The central claim is this: The value of philosophy lies in its profound impact on the way we think, understand, and engage with the world around us.
+In plain terms: The value of philosophy lies in its profound impact on the way we think, understand, and engage with the world around us.

-The added editorial insight is that a definition becomes philosophical when it disciplines use.
+A definition becomes philosophical when it disciplines use.
 It should tell the reader what would count as a misuse of the Value of Philosophy, not merely what the term roughly means.

 Critical Thinking Skills